triadtitans/seminar_rigid_body_methods/livensprinciple.md

             \dot{p}(q,\dot{q}) =  \frac{d}{dt}\frac{\partial L}{\partial v}(q,\dot{q})\\
 $$
 Now we have shown that the functional {eq}`livens` describes the same system as the Lagrangian.
-For a more in depth investigation of the properties of th livens principle see {cite}`Kinon2023`.klinon
+For a more in depth investigation of the properties of  livens principle see {cite}`Kinon2023`.